 I don’t like all nature writing nor all of Macfarlane’s books.
 His first and possibly most important, Mountains of the Mind, was for me too much tedious history and not enough philosophy.
 Yes yes, we get the idea that in previous times people regarded the hills with horror.
 We understand perfectly well in that respect hill love is cultural conditioning.
 What we don’t need – I didn’t – is detailed history of this person, and that person, and this Victorian newspaper report and then another to illustrate the very simple premise that a hundred years ago people didn’t like the hills.

 What nature writers do however (and Macfarlane blends it with his pedigree as a former mountaineer) is consider relationship, meaning, imagery, poetry.
 It’s tricky ground because those terms also apply to a kind of hill writing which drives me up the wall with tortuous stuff trying to be a Wordsworth but with limited skill.
 You recognise it immediately: the tone of it is semi if not overtly religious.
 It’s not good writing.
 Speaking as an English graduate and some time teacher I would say it is loosely related to the Romantic tradition which, on analysis, rests on personal emotion presented as something greater.
 That approach gets cloying unless you hone and edit it very carefully.
 In terms of style and preference, I’ve recently read a few mountain and outdoor related novels which were refreshingly sparse.
 I liked it very much, how none of the emotion was described, how they wrote description and plot and the rest was left to your imagination.
-Cold Mountain by Charles Frazier is particularly beautiful.
+Cold Mountain by Charles Frazier is especially beautiful.